Red Eye (talk show): Podcast

 On March 29, 2011, the first episode of the Red Eye podcast debuted.
 Usually, a new podcast episode was available every day.
 Most installments featured Gutfeld, Levy, and Schulz.
 In the event of an absence, Tom O'Connor, a Red Eye producer, filled in.
 Usual topics of discussion include what the cast does in the course of the day or weekend, news events, preparation for the show, and guests on that day's show.
 The podcast is currently offered in the YouTube video and MP3 audio format.
 With the start of The Five, the podcast was eventually discontinued, ending on August 22, 2011.
 A modified version which would become titled "Not LIVE! w/Lauren and Bill" debuted on April 4, 2012.
-Schulz and O'Connor were joined by Red Eye regular Lauren Sivan who appeared remotely from Los Angeles, California.
+Schulz and O'Connor were joined by Red Eye regular Lauren Sivan who appeared remotely from Los Angeles.
 After the departure of Schulz from Red Eye, the podcast was discontinued.
 The podcast ceased on October 17, 2013.
 The podcast resumed on April 12, 2016, taking a slightly different format.
 It usually features three or four cast members from the show, but they typically discuss more random comedic personal topics and rarely cover news or current events.
 The audio quality routinely suffers from excess noise generated by buttons worn by the co-hosts.